trueos/trueos-docs/trueos-handbook/install.rst

 .. figure:: images/install7b.png

-   : Select a Disk or Partition
+   : Disk or Partition Selection

 By default, the first hard disk will be selected.
 To install on a different disk, use the :guilabel:`Selected Disk` drop-down menu to